andlee90/SRAS/README.md

-# SRAS - Secure Resource Access Server
+# Java-based Home Automation Server for Raspberry Pi

 Planned and written by Andrew Smith & Timothy Kelly as part of a Summer internship with Dr. Haklin Kimm